 3. Determine The Applicability and Enforceability of Obligation Clauses

 Clauses relating to the inability of an organization to meet its contractual obligations should be considered in the context of COVID-19.
 This could include a review in relation to governing law and identification of any notice requirements which will need to be carefully followed.

 4. Renegotiate and Create a Plan of Action

 Depending on the outcome of the review, organizations will need to take necessary action to mitigate risk and protect their business interests.
 Such action could include the renegotiation or termination of the contract, where the terms allow, which could potentially increase the workload of those in business functions such as legal and procurement.

-How Aavenir Obligationflow can Improve Compliance to Contract Obligations?
+How Aavenir Obligationflow can Improve Compliance with Contract Obligations?

 Aavenir Obligationflow can auto-discover key contractual obligations using AI-enabled full-text search capabilities, foster collaboration with the relevant stakeholder via digital workflow, and provide complete visibility of obligation compliances via a dashboard on ServiceNow.